top of page

 Stavoren might have been a straightforward choice to start ministering to the Frisians.
 A settlement accessed by the important waterways Vlie (also Fli) and Nagele.
 There, where the stream Nagele, flowing from the southeast, reached the Vlie, which continued to flow north into the North Sea, is where Stavoren started.
 Easily reachable over water from the town of Utrecht and from there connected with the River Rhine and the Continent.
 Also connected via the Vlie with the Wadden Sea and the wider North Sea and southern Scandinavia.
 Via land road, it was connected with the hinterland of Frisia all the way to Bentheim in Germany.
 Hence, not a backwater but people familiar with the world.

 Odulf probably merely organized a clerical community that took care of the liturgy and prayed for the salvation of the dead (Mol website), and perhaps he also established a chapel.
-A chapel as we also know from the Vita sancti Liudgeri ‘life of Saint Ludger’ that stood on the terp village of Wyscwyrd, modern Usquert, in the province of Groningen at the end of the eighth century (check our post One of history’s enlightening hikes, that of Bernlef).
+A chapel as we also know from the Vita sancti Liudgeri ‘life of Saint Ludger’ that stood on the terp village of Wyscwyrd, modern Usquert, in the province of Groningen at the end of the eighth century (check our blog post One of history’s enlightening hikes, that of Bernlef).
 Not a monastery, for the political situation in Frisia was not stable enough in the ninth century (Betten 2009).

 How long he stayed in Frisia is unclear.
-According to some Odulf was back in Utrecht when bishop Frederick died, which was between 834 and 838 (Betten 2009).
+According to some, Odulf was back in Utrecht when bishop Frederick died, which was between 834 and 838 (Betten 2009).
 We do know for sure Odulf was back by the year 854 the latest, when he played an important role in selecting the new bishop of Utrecht.
 Back then, the bishopric itself chose their bishop and not the pope yet.
 Hunger, also known under his Latinized name Hungerus Frisus 'Hunger the Frisian' (but also known as San Hungero), became the new bishop of Utrecht.
 One of the issues during the election was Hunger’s handicap or abnormal physical appearance.
 Odulf, the man who knew his way around words and who was highly respected, convinced the other clerics to consider Hunger’s deeds and not at how he looks.

 Frisia in the Early Middle Ages by J.A.
 Mol (Stavoren at cross)